artfulrobot/uk.artfulrobot.civicrm.gocardless/README.md

 The life-cycle would typically be:

-1. User interacts with CiviCRM forms to set up regular contribution.
-In CiviCRM this results in:
+1. User interacts with a CiviCRM Contribution form to set up regular contribution.
+On submitting the form the user is redirected to the GoCardless website after the following records are set up in CiviCRM:

-     - a **pending** contribution with the receive date in the future.
+     - a **pending** contribution
-     - a **pending** recurring contribution with the start date in the future.
+     - a **pending** recurring contribution

-   And at GoCardless this will have set up:
+   Those records have receive and start date set (by core CiviCRM) to the date and time the form was submitted (as you might expect).
+However, once the user completes the page(s) on the GoCardless website they are redirected back to your website which completes the set up.
+On completion, the receive date of the contribution and the start date of the recurring contribution will have been set to a date **in the future**.
+This is the date provided by GoCardless itself and corresponds to the earliest date they can make a charge.

+   The completion process sets up the following at GoCardless:

      - a **customer**
      - a **mandate**
      - a **subscription** - the ID of this begins with `SB` and is stored in the CiviCRM recurring contribution transaction ID
      - a lot of scheduled **payments**

 2. GoCardless submits the charge for a payment to the customer's bank and eventually (seems to be 3 working days after submission) this is confirmed.